 Writing a post about Central Asia is one of those nice problems to have: you’re never sure what to leave out.
 Mountains, deserts, Silk Road cities, shepherds in yurts, slave caravans, remote Post-Soviet republics with unspellable names; a sizeable essay could be filled with nothing but clichés about this place, and what’s more, they’d be true.
 It’s a treasure trove of adventure travel, an archetype of the exotic and the unknown.
 How strange then that it was also, for the first time in a very long time, a region I’d visited before.

-Back in 2017 I’d flown out here as a test run for my upcoming world tour, and had mainly explored the mountains of Kyrgyzstan from a base of Tashkent.
+Back in 2017 I’d flown out here as a test-run for my upcoming world tour, and had mainly explored the mountains of Kyrgyzstan from a base of Tashkent.
 This time I’d be striking out across the desert, riding a route that had stared out at me since long before that time, in every working tea break where I’d sat and dreamed of future travels: the crossing from the world’s greatest mountains to the Caspian Sea.
 There was one difference though: my imagined journeys had always been outward, heading east to adventures new.
 Never had I thought the Silk Road would be my road home.

 The Air Traffic Control team were on their break as I assembled my bike in Dushanbe, the capital of Tajikistan.
-Afghanistan was just over the border to the south; I’d chosen to fly over rather than risk my life for route integrity or bragging points, calm in the knowledge that the Silk Road has always shifted, always taken whichever route has been politically feasible in any given century.
+Afghanistan was just over the border to the south; I’d chosen to fly over it rather than risk my life for route integrity or bragging points, calm in the knowledge that the Silk Road has always shifted, always taken whichever route has been politically feasible in any given century.

 The Tashkent Spring

 The mountains safely out of the way and all my fingers still attached despite the cold, my next obstacle – entering Uzbekistan – fell with an ease that belied the country’s recent past.
 After the fall of the Soviet Union Uzbekistan became one of the most closed countries in the world, until in 2016 the old president Islam Karimov died and the prime minister Shavkat Mirziyoyev gained power.
 When I’d visited the country in 2017 his reforms were just beginning; two years later the thaw was immediately visible.
 Where previously the visa process had been lengthy, now I entered visa-free.
 Where relations with Tajikistan had previously been frosty, I now crossed the formerly-closed Panjakent border with hardly a glance from the guards – much more easily than any of my border crossings last time.
-Where in 2017 I’d had to buy currency on the black market with hilarious results, II could now get it at full value out of ATMs.
-Mirziyoyev is still an autocrat – he is still not a democratic leader – and all the changes are top-down and could be reversed.
-That said, the ‘Tashkent Spring’ appears to be genuine, and seeing it in action was one of the truly gratifying moments of my trip.
-I’d been through Trump’s America, Xi’s China, and flown around a Kashmir where bullets were flying; here at last was a country that was going in the right direction.
+Where in 2017 I’d had to buy currency on the black market with hilarious results, I could now get it at full value out of ATMs.
+Mirziyoyev is still an autocrat – he is still not a democratic leader, and all the changes are top-down and could be reversed.
+That said, the ‘Tashkent Spring’ appears to be genuine, and seeing it in action was one of the truly heart-warming moments of my trip.
+I’d been through Trump’s America and Xi’s China, and flown around a Kashmir where bullets were flying; here at last was a country that was going in the right direction.

 The Great Game